February 9, 2026 | 11 min read

 The benchmarks:

-- Below 30%: Generally considered acceptable and won't significantly hurt your score
+- Below 30%: Generally acceptable, won’t significantly hurt your score

 - Below 10%: Optimal range where you’ll see the best score benefits